Sanghmitra12/SecureVault/README.md

 - ✅ Fully Functional
 - ✅ Database Connected
+- 🚧 SecureVault is presently a desktop application.
+Development is in progress to transform it into a fully functional web application.
 - 🔄 Future Scope:
      - Build a SecureVault Web Version (Spring Boot + React/HTML) to make it accessible online via Vercel, Render, or Cloud servers.